FabmobQC/cartography-park-and-ride/README.md

 in ```output.csv```.

 ### Todo
-* Find data for gare centrale?
+* gather more accurate stm coordinate data manually
-* Remove duplicates?
+* check duplicates and produce final data csv

 ### Notes
 * Data for the REM was compiled manually from [their site](https://rem.info/fr/se-deplacer/stations-du-reseau) and is available in the top level ```rem.csv``` file.
 It is lacking information for gare centrale.